AndreiD/PushNotificationHelper/README.md

 # PushNotificationHelper

-A simple helper app, to test your push notifications.
+A simple helper app, to test your push notifications on Android.

 License MIT